 Choosing the right materials for your crutch

-You can make a filter out of a few different materials, but it’s important to always use stiff paper.
+The best material for making a filter is always going to be specially designed filter tips from brands like RAW, since they are the optimal size and thickness, and highly malleable.
+If you don’t have these to hand, you still have options.
+You can make a filter out of a few different materials, but it’s important to always use some sort of thin card.
 You want something thinner than a rigid cardboard cereal box, and something thicker than a regular old flimsy piece of paper.
-Typically you’ll have good results with index cards, manila folders, magazine subscription cards, thin business cards, the top of a cigarette pack, or the back flap of a checkbook.
-It helps to avoid rigid papers with lots of ink or dyes on them, but these materials will definitely do you in a pinch.
+Typically you’ll have good results with index cards, manila folders, magazine subscription cards, the top of a cigarette pack, or the back flap of a checkbook.
+You should avoid using any card that has a plastic lining, like you’ll find on many business cards.
+It also helps to avoid rigid papers with lots of ink or dyes on them, but these materials will definitely do you in a pinch.
 You can also go for reusable crutches or pre-made filters, which we’ll talk more in depth about later.

 How to make joint filters: step by step

-If you’re ready to learn how to make a filter for a joint, start by selecting your ideal filter material and follow the steps below.
+If you’re ready to learn how to make a filter for a joint, start by selecting your ideal filter material, and watch the video and follow the steps below.

 1. Start by taking a thin piece of paper